-This book is written for criminology and law students, as well as for professionals in law enforcement and practice.
+Essentials in cybercrime is written for criminology and law students, as well as for professionals in law enforcement and practice.
 We are proud that we were able to cover the essential topics relating to cybercrime and also feel that we are able to provide a good theoretical foundation, based on scientific research.

-Dr. Wytske van der Wagen works as an assistant professor at Erasmus University Rotterdam in the Criminology department.
-In 2018 she obtained her PhD from the University of Groningen with her thesis entitled: 'From cybercrime to cyborg crime: An exploration of cybercrime, offenders and victims through the lens of actor-network theory'.
+Dr. Wytske van der Wagen works as an assistant professor at Erasmus University Rotterdam in the criminology department.
+In 2018 she obtained her PhD from the University of Groningen with her thesis entitled: From cybercrime to cyborg crime: An exploration of cybercrime, offenders and victims through the lens of actor-network theory.
 She has been involved in cybercrime education since 2011.
 Her expertise lies mainly in cyber offending/offenders, (cyber)criminological theories and the human-technology nexus.

-Prof. Dr. Jan-Jaap Oerlemans is an endowed professor of intelligence and law at Utrecht University.
-In 2017, he obtained his PhD degree for his dissertation 'Investigating Cybercrime' at Leiden University.
-He publishes about cybercrime and digital investigations for over 10 years.
+Prof. dr. Jan-Jaap Oerlemans is an endowed professor of intelligence and law at Utrecht University.
+In 2017, he obtained his PhD degree for his dissertation Investigating Cybercrime at Leiden University.
+He has been publishing about cybercrime and digital investigations for over 10 years.
 In his current research he also focusses on national security law.
-Prof. Oerlemans is an editor at the Journal 'Computerrecht' and a member of the Cybercrime expert group for the Court of Appeals in The Hague.
+Prof. Oerlemans is an editor for the Dutch journal Computerrecht (Computer law) and a member of the Cybercrime expert group for the Court of Appeals in The Hague.

-Dr. Marleen Weulen Kranenbarg works as an assistant professor at the Vrije Universiteit (VU) Amsterdam (department of criminology), The Netherlands.
-In 2018 she completed her dissertation research entitled: ‘Cyber-offenders versus traditional offenders: an empirical comparison’ at the NSCR (Netherlands Institute for the Study of Crime and Law Enforcement).
-Her current research focuses mainly on three themes within cybercrime crime: 1. differences with traditional crime 2. the role of online and offline peers and 3. ethical hacking and positive use of ICT skills.
+Dr. Marleen Weulen Kranenbarg is assistant professor in criminology at the School of Criminology of the Vrije Universiteit (VU) Amsterdam.
+In 2018 she completed her dissertation research entitled: Cyber-offenders versus traditional offenders: an empirical comparison at the NSCR (Netherlands Institute for the Study of Crime and Law Enforcement).
+Her current research focuses mainly on three themes within cybercrime: 1. differences with traditional crime 2. the role of online and offline peers and 3. ethical hacking and positive use of ICT skills.
 She has been involved in bachelor and master education about cybercrime since 2014.

 |Redactie||W. van der Wagen, J.J.
-Oerlemans en M. Weulen Kranenbarg|
+Oerlemans, and M. Weulen Kranenbarg|

 |ISBN Boek||978-94-6236-247-5,1e druk|

-|Aantal pagina's||320 pagina's|
+|Aantal pagina's||352 pagina's|